 CREATE USER 'username'@'host' IDENTIFIED BY 'password';

-This example grants SELECT and INSERT permissions on all tables in the database_name database to the specified user.
+This command grants the SELECT, INSERT, and UPDATE permissions on all tables in the specified database to the user.

 To create a role, use the CREATE ROLE statement: